 Too many options

-Here is a simple framework you can use to help you maximize the value of your time and focus on critical aspects you expect from the tool.
+Here is a simple framework you can use to help you maximize the value of your time and focus on the critical aspects you expect from the tool.

 Narrow your list down